mrange/funbasic/README.md

 on desktop.
 FunBasic.Runner.sln is the desktop solution I am fooling around in.
 `fbi` is an embryo for a console application that runs FunBasic sources.

-Anyway, I fooled around with Direct2D and FunBasic before because I thought the visuals in FunBasic was way too slow.
+Anyway, I fooled around with Direct2D and SmallBasic before because I thought the visuals in SmallBasic was way too slow.
 This is basically a port of that work rewritten in F#.
 Direct2D are in many ways great as it has many high-level graphic primitives (like brushes) while giving good performance.